prosoft-edv/components/docs/table.md

 - > `constructor` to define the loading of the settings for each table.
 - > `save(tableId: string, settings: IPsTableSetting): Observable<void>` to tell the table service where to store the settings for each table.

-2. Import the PsFormBaseModule forRoot with the created service in your AppModule.
+2. Import the PsFormBaseModule using `.forRoot()` with the created service in your AppModule.
 Like this:
    `PsFormBaseModule.forRoot(DemoPsFormsService)`

 ---